 This week I am dusting off my rusted trading skills and giving futures trading a shot with a new platform.
-Inevitably, that led me to overthink how it will affect my family, and ultimately getting myself depressed.
+Inevitably, that led me overthinking and ultimately getting depressed.

 My history in trading

 Ever since I began making money by betting on sports and specifically trading the betting odds, I dreamt of trading the stock market.
 How different could it be, I thought?
 After all, the same principles apply.
 People are buying and selling.
 It’s a battle between supply and demand, a psychological war.

 It turns out converting from a sports trader into a stock or forex trader required adapting.
 And I learned that by putting real money on the line.
 Money that I eventually lost.

 Markets can stay irrational longer than you can stay solvent.

 JOHN KEYNES, THE FATHER OF KEYNESIAN ECONOMICS, SHORTLY AFTER BLOWING ONE OF HIS TRADING ACCOUNTS EARLY IN HIS CAREER.

 For years I had quit the thought of ever trying again to trade financial markets.
 Becoming a dad, getting involved in a real business, and failing before were the main reasons for avoiding them.
 Last week, though, this happened.

 After many years I logged back into my betting exchange account.
 The account that I used to trade sports with.
 That brought back memories from 15 years ago, and I began talking to a friend about that.
 He sympathized with me and asked me why I haven’t tried futures trading.
 He steered me into a futures broker that he believed would be a good fit.